Legislative Assaults on State Courts – 2019

 The shorter a judge’s term length, the greater the pressure that judge may feel to rule with electoral or political considerations in mind.
 Term limits can be desirable in many instances, but judges must be allowed sufficient time to serve and should not be removed from the bench for partisan reasons.

-- In West Virginia, a proposed constitutional amendment (SJR 6) would reduce the terms of supreme court justices from 12 years to eight, subjecting those judges to more frequent elections and thus accompanying political pressure.
+- In West Virginia, a proposed constitutional amendment (SJR 6) would have reduced the terms of supreme court justices from 12 years to eight, subjecting those judges to more frequent elections and thus accompanying political pressure.

 Changing the Size of Courts